MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mariadb-to-azure.md

 ### Security

 - Contoso needs to ensure that their new Azure Database for MariaDB instance and databases are secure.
 [Learn more](https://docs.microsoft.com/azure/mariadb/concepts-security).
-- In particular, Contoso should review the [firewall rules](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules) and virtual network configurations to verify that connections are limited to only the apps that require it.
+- Contoso should review the [firewall rules](https://docs.microsoft.com/azure/mariadb/concepts-firewall-rules) and virtual network configurations to verify that connections are limited to only the applications that require it.
 - Configure any outbound IP requirements to allow connections to the MariaDB [gateway IP addresses](https://docs.microsoft.com/azure/mariadb/concepts-connectivity-architecture).
-- Update all apps to [require SSL](https://docs.microsoft.com/azure/mariadb/concepts-ssl-connection-security) connections to the databases.
+- Update all applications to [require SSL](https://docs.microsoft.com/azure/mariadb/concepts-ssl-connection-security) connections to the databases.
 - Set up [Private Link](https://docs.microsoft.com/azure/mariadb/concepts-data-access-security-private-link) so that all database traffic is kept inside Azure and the on-premises network.
 - Enable [Azure Advanced Threat Protection (ATP)](https://docs.microsoft.com/azure/mariadb/concepts-data-access-and-security-threat-protection).
 - Configure Log Analytics to monitor and alert on security and logs entries of interest.

 ### Backups

-- Ensure that the Azure Database for MariaDB databases are backed up using geo-restore.
+Ensure that the Azure Database for MariaDB databases are backed up using geo-restore.
 This allows backups to be used in a paired region in case of a regional outage.

+> [!IMPORTANT]
-- **Important:** Ensure that the Azure Database for MariaDB resource has a [resource lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) to prevent it from being deleted.
+> Ensure that the Azure Database for MariaDB resource has a [resource lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) to prevent it from being deleted.
 Deleted servers cannot be restored.

 ### Licensing and cost optimization